hassanabdulr/python_workshop/README.md

 - Importing modules and packages
 - Introduction to NumPy (numerical computing)
 - Introduction to Pandas (data manipulation)
-- Introduction to Scikit-learn (machine learning)
+- Introduction to Scikit-learn (scientific computing)

 ### Part 4: Pandas for Data Manipulation
 - Loading data from CSV, TSV, and TXT files